Old School Farm - 303 Upper Woods Road, Honesdale - GPS gets you here!

 Our oven was made from local raw materials and fired with local hardwoods for optimum flavor.
 There is good reason why patrons regularly tell us we make the best tasting pizza they have ever had.

-Wood-Fired Flavor with homemade sauce, local cheese and farm fresh organic grown toppings
+Wood-Fired Flavor with homemade sauce, local cheese and farm fresh, organically grown toppings

 Roger Hill - Making a Difference